AdobeDocs/analytics-platform.en/help/components/audiences/publish.md

 1. Click **[!UICONTROL View audience in AEP]** within the same message and you will be taken to the [Segment UI](https://experienceleague.adobe.com/docs/experience-platform/segmentation/ui/overview.html?lang=en) in Adobe Experience Platform.
 See below for more information.

+## What happens after an audience is created? {#after-audience-created}

+After you have created an audience, Adobe creates an Experience Platform streaming segment for each new CJA audience.

+* The AEP segment shares the same name/description as the CJA audience, but the name will be appended with the CJA audience ID to ensure that it is unique.
+* If the CJA audience name/description changes, the AEP segment name/description reflects that change as well.
+* If a CJA audience is deleted by a user, the AEP segment is NOT deleted.
+The reason is that the CJA audience may later get undeleted.

 ## Use CJA audiences in Experience Platform {#audiences-aep}

 CJA takes all the namespace and ID combinations from your published audience and streams them into Real-time Customer Profile (RTCP).
 CJA sends the audience over to Experience Platform with the primary identity set, according to what was selected as the [!UICONTROL Person ID] when the connection was configured.